How To Make AI Chatbot In Python Using NLP (NLTK) In 2023

 Step 2.
 Data pre-processing

-Data preprocessing can refer to the manipulation or dropping of data before it is used in order to ensure or enhance performance, and is an important step in the data mining process.
-It takes the maximum time of any model building exercise which is almost 70%.
+Data preprocessing can refer to the manipulation or dropping of data before it is used in order to ensure or enhance performance, and it is an important step in the data mining process.
+It takes the maximum time of any model-building exercise which is almost 70%.

 Tokenize or Tokenization is used to split a large sample of text or sentences into words.
 In the below image, I have shown the sample from each list we have created.